chrisgurney/obsidian-note-toolbar/README.md

 # Features

-For the latest additions, see the [Release Notes](https://github.com/chrisgurney/obsidian-note-toolbar/releases).
+Wondering what's new?
+See the [Release Notes](https://github.com/chrisgurney/obsidian-note-toolbar/releases)

+Wondering what's ahead?
+See the [Roadmap](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Roadmap)

 - [Create toolbars](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Creating-toolbars) with items that link to commands, files/folders, URIs/URLs, and have menus.
 - [Define where and how toolbars are displayed](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Defining-where-to-show-toolbars): Based on their folders, or a user-defined property